gardener/gardener/docs/deployment/getting_started_locally_with_extensions.md

 There are templates with `.tmpl` suffixes for the files in the same folder.

+### Projects

+The projects and the namespaces associated with them should be maintained at `./example/provider-extensions/garden/project/project.yaml`.

+You can find a template for the file at `./example/provider-extensions/garden/project/project.yaml.tmpl`.

 ### Seed Cluster Preparation

 The `kubeconfig` of your Kubernetes cluster you would like to use as seed should be placed at `./example/provider-extensions/seed/kubeconfig`.